danielfett/draft-dpop/main.md

 :   A JWT that adheres to the structure and syntax of (#DPoP-Proof-Syntax).

-(#dpop-proof-jwt) shows an example DPoP HTTP header field (line breaks and extra whitespace for display purposes only).
+(#dpop-proof-jwt) shows an example DPoP HTTP header field (line breaks and indentation for display purposes only).

 !---
 ```